Bristol-Myers executive charged with insider trading

-(Reuters) - A Bristol-Myers Squibb Co executive was criminally charged with insider trading, accused of trading options in three companies that the large drugmaker was looking to buy.
+(Reuters) - A Bristol-Myers Squibb Co executive has been criminally charged with insider trading, accused of buying options in three companies that the drugmaker was looking to buy.

-Prosecutors said Robert Ramnarine, 45, made $311,361 in illegal profit from August 2010 to July 2012 by buying call options in ZymoGenetics Inc and Pharmasset Inc and call and put options in Amylin Pharmaceuticals Inc, and selling his positions once takeovers were announced.
+Prosecutors said Robert Ramnarine, 45, made about $311,361 in illegal profit between August 2010 and July 2012 by buying call options in ZymoGenetics Inc and Pharmasset Inc and call and put options in Amylin Pharmaceuticals Inc, shortly before those pharmaceutical companies agreed to takeovers.

-Ramnarine, who was promoted in July to assistant treasurer for capital markets, was charged with three counts of securities fraud, according to a complaint made public on Thursday by U.S. Attorney Paul Fishman in New Jersey.
+Ramnarine, who was promoted in July to assistant treasurer for capital markets, was charged with three counts of securities fraud, according to a complaint made public on Thursday in the federal court in Newark, New Jersey.
 Each count carries a maximum penalty of 20 years in prison and a $5 million fine.

 The U.S. Securities and Exchange Commission filed separate civil fraud charges against Ramnarine, and seeks both to recover illegal profit and to freeze the East Brunswick, New Jersey, resident’s brokerage account assets.